-This example uses information for Becontree Primary to help you understand how to use the table.
+This example uses information for Northbury Primary to help you understand how to use the table.

-- The 'Total applications' column shows that 290 people applied for a place at the school (by the closing date). - The 'Admission number' column shows the maximum number of children that may go to the school within a school year.
-In this case, it is for 60 children. - The 'SEN' column shows that no child was given a place on the basis that the school had been named on their statement of special educational needs (SEN). - The 'LAC' column shows that one child was given a place on the basis that they were in the care of a local authority. - The 'Sibling' column shows 30 children were given a place because they had a brother or sister at the school. - The 'Distance' column shows 30 children were given a place under the distance category. - The 'Last place' column shows that the child who got the last place under the distance category lived 0.7284 kilometres from the school. - The 'NSV' column shows that no children offered a last place at the school because it was the nearest to their home and had vacancies. - The 'Appeals received' column shows that 4 parents appealed for a place at the school. - The last column ('Appeals allowed') shows that no parent won their appeal and gained a place for their child at the School
+- The 'Total applications' column shows that 249 people applied for a place at the school (by the closing date). - The 'Admission number' column shows the maximum number of children that may go to the school within a school year.
+In this case, it is for 120 children. - The 'SEN' column shows that no child was given a place on the basis that the school had been named on their statement of special educational needs (SEN). - The 'LAC' column shows that no one was given a place on the basis that they were in the care of a local authority. - The 'Sibling' column shows 44 children were given a place because they had a brother or sister at the school. - The 'Distance' column shows 76 children were given a place under the distance category. - The 'Last place' column shows that the child who got the last place under the distance category lived 1.1316 kilometres from the school. - The 'Appeals received' column shows that 1 parent appealed for a place at the school. - The last column ('Appeals allowed') shows that no parent won their appeal and gained a place for their child at the School